akka/akka/akka-docs/rst/scala/persistence.rst

 allows for very high transaction rates and efficient replication.
 Stateful actors are recovered by replaying stored changes to these actors from which they can rebuild internal state.
 This can be either the full history of changes or starting from a snapshot which can dramatically reduce recovery times.
-Akka persistence also provides point-to-point communication channels with at-least-once message delivery semantics.
+Akka persistence also provides point-to-point communication with at-least-once message delivery semantics.

 .. warning::